zachcasper/ubs/README.md

 The `rad run` command sets up port forwarding so that you can access the application and Radius Dashboard without configuring ingress.

 Open http://localhost:3000 in your browser.
-Click the POSTGRESQL environment variable and examine the environment variables injected into the container.
 Click the Todo List in the header.
 Since there is no database, the application says "No database is configured, items will be stored in memory."

 Open http://localhost:7007 in your browser and examine the Radius Dashboard which is built on Backstage.
 In the future, this dashboard will be a standalone Backstage plug-in and include more developer documentation.